nickyu-zhu/DSC-210-Final-Project/README.md

 # DSC-210-Final-Project

 ## Project Description
 This repository contains code for the final project of DSC 210: Linear Algebra at UCSD, Fall 2023.
-The project is about topic modeling in NLP, and we implemented Latent Semantic Analysis (LSA), Latent Dirichlet Allocation (LDA), Non-negative Matrix Factorization (NMF), and BERTopic.
+The project is about topic modeling in NLP, and we implemented Latent Semantic Analysis (LSA), Non-negative Matrix Factorization (NMF), and BERTopic.
 We also implemented some basic classifiers and transformer-based classifiers for comparison.

 Instructed by Professor [Lily Weng](https://lilywenglab.github.io/)